 Are there any legitimate free VPNs with no data cap?

 Some providers offer generous free tiers, but most with no data cap still have other constraints server count, speed, or device limits.
 Always read the terms and privacy policy before committing.
-Browsec vpn edge extension
+Vmware ipsec 2026

 How often should I update or rotate VPN servers?